Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Grosse Cloche − Big Bell or Fat Bell − is one of Bordeaux’s best-loved monuments.

-It is one of France’s oldest belfries, one of the few structures that dates back to the Middle Ages.
+It is one of France’s oldest belfries, one of the few city structures that dates back to the Middle Ages.
 It was even once a prison for misbehaving youth.

 Long ago it was one of the main gateways into Bordeaux (and plenty of pilgrims came through on their way to St James).
 It was built in the 13th century over the remains of the Saint-Éloi gate.